natenka/pyneng-book-en/docs/source/book/04_data_structures/7_tuple.rst

     In [6]: tuple_keys
     Out[6]: ('hostname', 'location', 'vendor', 'model', 'ios', 'ip')

-The objects in tuple can be accessed as well as the objects in list, by the order number:
+Objects in tuple can be accessed as well as objects in list, by order number:

 .. code:: python

     In [7]: tuple_keys[0]
     Out[7]: 'hostname'

-But since the tuple is immutable you cannot assign a new value:
+But since tuple is immutable you cannot assign a new value:

 .. code:: python